Damian-Curran/Playfair-cipher-decryptor-simulated-annealing/README.md

 3. The most frequently occurring cipher-text letters are likely to be near the most frequent English letters, i.e. E, T, A and O in the 5x5 square.
 This helps to reconstruct the 5x5 square.

+### In this project we will be exploiting weakness (2)

+Note that these weaknesses rely on repetition and frequency counts and, in the absence of cribs, require enough cipher-text to reveal patterns.
+In practice, this implies that at least 200 characters of cipher-text are available.